 “Breakfast like a King, Lunch like a Prince and Dinner like a Pauper”

-For many of us, mornings can be hectic, and eating breakfast is not a top priority.
+For many of us mornings can be hectic and eating breakfast is not a top priority.
 Nevertheless, taking the time to eat a healthy breakfast can make a real difference to your day.
-There are a number of health benefits associated with this including reducing obesity, high blood pressure, heart disease and diabetes.
+There are a number of health benefits associated with having a nutritious breakfast including reducing obesity, high blood pressure, heart disease and diabetes.

 A recent poll from Optimum Nutrition UK found that the average breakfast of cereal or a slice of toast and a tea or coffee might lead to lethargy, weight gain and inability to concentrate.
 Those who consumed the most sugar, wheat, salt and caffeine had the lowest energy throughout the day.